Isavuconazonium: Interactions

 Isavuconazonium is converted into isavuconazole inside the body, and isavuconazole is a substrate for CYP3A4 or CYP3A5.
 Many other medications inhibit or induce those two enzymes, and isavuconazonium should not be administered with them.
-Inducers result in levels of isavuconazole that are too low and won't work, and inhibitors can cause high levels of isavuconazole which will in turn cause increased adverse events and toxicity.
-Likewise isavuconazonium can interfere with appropriate dosing of other drugs that are substrates for those enzymes.
+Inducers result in levels of isavuconazole that are too low and will not work.
+Inhibitors can cause high levels of isavuconazole, which will, in turn, cause increased adverse events and toxicity.
+Likewise, isavuconazonium can interfere with the appropriate dosing of other drugs that are substrates for those enzymes.

-In addition, isavuconazole induces CYP2B6 and can decrease the amount of drugs that are metabolized by the enzyme.
+In addition, isavuconazole induces CYP2B6 and can decrease the amount of drugs metabolized by the enzyme.
 Isavuconazole inhibits P-glycoprotein (P-gp), BCRP, SLC22A2, and uridine diphosphate-glucuronosyltransferases, each of which remove drugs from circulation; isavuconazonium will increase the amount of drugs that are affected by those proteins and may increase their toxicities.

 Pharmacology

-After oral or intravenous (IV) administration, isavuconazonium is rapidly hydrolysed by esterases in blood or the gastrointestinal tract to the active form, isavuconazole.
+After oral or intravenous administration, isavuconazonium is rapidly hydrolysed by esterases in blood or the gastrointestinal tract to the active form, isavuconazole.